rook/rook/Documentation/edgefs-iscsi-crd.md

 For more detailed instructions please refer to [EdgeFS Wiki](https://github.com/Nexenta/edgefs/wiki).

-Simple procedure to get things initialized and configured:
+Below is an exampmle procedure to get things initialized and configured.

-## Setting up FlexHash and Site root object

 Before new local namespace (or local site) can be used, it has to be initialized with FlexHash and special purpose root object.